Get-authlib-injector.md

 Demo page

-Add draggable="true" to the DOM element and handle the dragstart event:
+Add draggable="true" and handle dragstart on the draggable element:

 <span id="dndLabel" draggable="true" ondragstart="dndLabel_dragstart(event);">example.yggdrasil.yushi.moe</span>